FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Experiments and Analyses

 \section{Experiments and Analyses}

 We conduct an extensive empirical analysis to investigate the proposed method and its viability.
-Firstly, we compare FRAug with several FL baseline methods on 3 popular benchmark datasets involving feature distribution shift.
+Firstly, we compare FRAug with several FL baseline methods on 3 popular benchmark datasets involving feature distribution shifts.
 Subsequently, we validate our approach on a real-world medical dataset for genetic treatment classification.
-We present additional results regarding convergence analysis and communication overhead, and demonstrate the ablation studies.
-Finally, we compare FRAug with other baseline representation augmentation methods.
+We present additional analysis regarding convergence rate, communication overhead, and robustness to input noise.
+Finally, we demonstrate the ablation studies of FRAug and its comparison with other augmentation-based FL methods.